Home Topics Service Level Agreement What is an SLA (service level agreement)?

 Abandonment rate

-This is a key metric for customer service providers, or organizations whose service includes a customer service component.
+This is a key metric for customer service providers or organizations that have a customer service component.
 This is the rate at which customers abandoned their customer support inquiry before they received an answer from the help desk.

 Security

-A variety of security measures might be measured, like undisclosed vulnerabilities, antivirus updates or software patches, to evaluate a provider’s commitment to IT security.
+A variety of security measures might be measured, such as undisclosed vulnerabilities, antivirus updates or software patches, to evaluate a provider’s commitment to IT security.

 Business results

-By using the appropriate KPIs, organizations can determine how a provider’s services or products are contributing to broader business goals.
+By using the appropriate metrics and KPIs, organizations can determine how a provider’s services or products are contributing to broader business goals.
 For example, a company undergoing a digital transformation might ask: are the provider’s cloud resourcing tools helping us bring our cloud computing spend back under control?
-Tracking the right KPIs will help answer that question.
+Tracking the right data will help answer that question.

 Benefits of an SLA